-As a grade 12 student, you have responsibilities to ensure your eligibility for university.
-Please read the following dates and guidelines and complete the necessary steps.
+As a Grade 12 student, you have important responsibilities to ensure your eligibility for university.
+Please read the following guidelines carefully and complete each step:

-View the presentation or schedule to see dates and times of virtual sessions for each
+View the schedule to see dates and times of virtual sessions for each institution.

-Use the Student Portal to make sure you will earn at least six 4U or 4M credits by the end of your grade 12 year.
-One of these credits MUST be ENG 4U1.
+Use the Student Portal to ensure you will earn at least six 4U or 4M credits by the end of Grade 12.

 View the list and click on the link to register for a virtual live information session with colleges and universities (Ontario and out of province).
 Colleges and universities will be hosting online information sessions & webcasts to help you get to know your options.
 Learn more about the application process, admission requirements, student life—and learn how 700+ programs in science, engineering, business, and the arts equip today’s students for the new economy.